-Best practices to help you manage your facility’s charitable giving better, easier and faster.
+Best practices to help you manage your FEC or amusement park's charitable giving better, easier and faster.

 If you’ve been in the fun business for long, you’ve probably been asked by local fundraising organizations, schools, sports teams or companies about partnering or donating.
-Should you simply write a check, offer a fundraising event or donate a portion of a night’s proceeds?
+Should you simply write a check, offer a fundraising event, host a trampoline park party or donate a portion of a night’s proceeds?
 There are many ways that you can make partnering with your community a win for everyone.
-And what’s even better, tracking and managing your donations can be done seamlessly, without causing administrative headaches or complicated staff procedures.
+And what’s even better, tracking and managing your donations can be done seamlessly, without causing administrative headaches or complicated staff procedures thanks to party software.

 1. Sell designated charity items.

 Offering a designated item for sale with a portion of proceeds going to a charity can be a terrific fundraising effort.
 Take the sale of a special drink flavor or souvenir cup for example.
 You could offer a normal large Pepsi for $2.99 but decide to offer a uniquely branded cup for the benefit of a local or national charity.
 Perhaps you sell the special drink for $3.99, with $1 of each purchase going towards the fundraiser.
 Using this approach, the restaurant chain Firebirds Wood Fired Grill raised over $1,000,000 in 2017 by selling lemonade to support Alex’s Lemonade Stand Foundation.